Fulani extremism: Mali

 Fulani has had much influence in Mali.
 In 2012, the Malian government was overthrown by Amadou Sanogo.
 Although tension between the Christian south and the Muslim north was already present, the coup weakened the country and allowed terrorism to rise.

 Several Liberation groups have risen in Mali.
 The Macina Liberation Front (FLM) formed in 2015, and committed 29 attacks with at least 129 casualties.
 Another group is the National Alliance for the Protection and the Restoration of Justice (ANSIPRJ).
 This group carried out one attack in 2016 that killed 17 and injured 35.

 Malian groups targeted state facilities rather than private property.
 A majority of the attacks were done with firearms.

 Efforts to reduce this conflicts were aided by France, Mali's former colonizer, which sent military aid and assistance.
 The aid was largely to counter the rise in terror.
 The United States supported France in this effort.
 The United Nations sent peacekeeping troops to Mali.
 However, the peacekeeping troops became a target.

 Central African Republic

 As of April 2019, fourteen attacks had occurred in the Central African Republic.
 The main target was private property.
 The weapon of choice is a firearm.

 Democratic Republic of Congo

 As of April 2019, one attack had occurred in the Democratic Republic of Congo.
-On March 26, 2016, there was an attack on a military base in Ngaliema.
-The attackers injured a soldier but cost them three of their own men.
+On the 26th of March, 2016, there was an attack on a military base in Ngaliema.
+The attackers injured a soldier, but the attack cost them three of their own men.